Convergence Analysis of Noisy Distributed Gradient Descent for Non-convex Optimization -- Saddle Point Escape: Abstract

 \section{Abstract}

-A variant of consensus based distributed gradient descent (\textbf{DGD}) is studied for finite sums of smooth but possibly non-convex functions.
-In particular, the local gradient term in the fixed step-size iteration of each agent is randomly perturbed to evade saddle points.
-Under regularity conditions, it is established that for sufficiently small step size and noise variance, each agent converges with high probability to a specified radius neighborhood of a common second-order stationary point, i.e., local minimizer.
-The rate of convergence is shown to be comparable to centralized first-order algorithms.
-Numerical experiments are presented to validate the efficacy of the proposed approach over standard \textbf{DGD} in a non-convex setting.
+This paper studies a noisy variant of consensus-based distributed gradient descent (\textbf{DGD}) for minimizing finite sums of smooth but possibly non-convex functions over a network.
+By introducing stochastic perturbations into the local gradient updates, the proposed noisy distributed gradient descent (\textbf{NDGD}) algorithm enables escape from saddle points while preserving distributed implementation and consensus structure.
+Under mild regularity conditions and sufficiently small step-size and noise variance, it is shown that the iterates of all agents converge with high probability to a neighborhood of a common local minimizer.
+In addition, the proposed method achieves convergence complexity comparable to centralized first-order saddle-point escape methods, reducing exponential dependence on problem dimension to polynomial dependence, which is particularly important in distributed optimization where the overall problem dimension scales with both the local dimension and the number of agents.
+Numerical experiments demonstrate that \textbf{NDGD} outperforms standard \textbf{DGD} in escaping saddle points and achieving improved solution quality in non-convex settings.